-Gerard Goh is the Head of Interventional Radiology at The Alfred Hospital and an Adjunct Associate Professor for Monash University.
-He is the past president of the Interventional Radiology Society of Australasia (IRSA) and holds various committee posts with the EBIR, Asia Pacific Society of Cardiovascular and Interventional Radiology (APSCVIR) and the Royal Australian and New Zealand College of Radiologists.
+Gerard Goh is the head of Interventional radiology at The Alfred Hospital and an adjunct clinical professor for Monash University.
+He holds various committee posts with the EBIR, Asia Pacific Society of Cardiovascular and Interventional Radiology (APSCVIR) and the Royal Australian and New Zealand College of Radiologists.

 John A. Kaufman

 John A. Kaufman is the inaugural chair of the Department of interventional radiology, director of the Dotter Interventional Institute and the Frederick S. Keller professor of interventional radiology at the Oregon Health and Science University in Portland.
 He is past president of the Society of Interventional Radiology and a CIRSE distinguished fellow.
 His research and clinical activities have focused on vena cava filters and more recently venous diseases.